Rohitkumarsony/ChatVox-AI/README.md

    - Allows uploading a `.txt` file and trains the model using the provided data.

 3. **Query the Model**
-   - Enables users to ask questions and receive responses based on the trained model.
+   - Enables users to ask questions and receive responses based on the trained data using vector db.

 4. **Health Check**
    - Provides an endpoint to check the API’s health status.